JustllMax/UIExtensionPackage/README.md

+### Alpha Version
+Project is still a WIP, but can already be used.

 # Extension UI Package

 It improves basic Unity uGUI components and adds easily expandable system for managing UI windows and elements.